publiclab/webjack/README.md

 __profile.echoCancellation__

 Turn on or off echoCancellation.
+This enables or disables filtering (high-/lowpass) as well.

 __profile.softmodem__

-Can be set to `false` for transmissions between browser tabs and possibly helps improving transmission quality.
+Set to `false` for transmissions between browser tabs to improve transmission reliability.

 ## Building